valerino/ai_tag_images/README.md

 the [default configuration](./config.json) can be edited to use other models.

-> the models are loaded (and possibly downloaded, for the captioning part) the first time the image processing code is called. so, first call will always take more.
+> the models are loaded (and possibly downloaded) the first time the image processing code is called. so, first call will always take more.

 ### commandline